Senate passes Democrats' sweeping health care and climate bill - KTVZ

 By Alex Rogers, Clare Foran, Ali Zaslav and Manu Raju, CNN

-The Senate voted Sunday afternoon to pass Democrats’ sweeping health care and climate bill, sending it to the House of Representatives, in a significant victory for President Joe Biden and his party.
+The Senate on Sunday afternoon passed Democrats’ sweeping health care, tax and climate bill, sending it to the House of Representatives, in a significant victory for President Joe Biden and his party.

+The final, party-line vote was 51-50, with Vice President Kamala Harris breaking the tie.

 The bill — named the Inflation Reduction Act — would represent the largest climate investment in US history and make major changes to health policy by giving Medicare the power for the first time to negotiate the prices of certain prescription drugs and extending expiring health care subsidies for three years.
 The legislation would reduce the deficit, be paid for through new taxes — including a 15% minimum tax on large corporations and a 1% tax on stock buybacks — and boost the Internal Revenue Service’s ability to collect.